quicwg/base-drafts/draft-ietf-quic-transport.md

 ### ECN Counters

-On receiving a packet with an ECT or CE codepoint, an endpoint that can access the IP ECN codepoints increases the corresponding ECT(0), ECT(1), or CE count, and includes these counters in subsequent (see {{processing-and-ack}}) ACK frames (see {{frame-ack}}).
+On receiving a QUIC packet with an ECT or CE codepoint, an endpoint that can access the ECN codepoints from the enclosing IP packet increases the corresponding ECT(0), ECT(1), or CE count, and includes these counters in subsequent ACK frames (see {{processing-and-ack}} and {{frame-ack}}).

 A packet detected by a receiver as a duplicate does not affect the receiver's local ECN codepoint counts; see ({{security-ecn}}) for relevant security concerns.

-If an endpoint receives a QUIC packet without an ECT or CE codepoint, it responds per {{processing-and-ack}} with an ACK frame without increasing any ECN counters.
+If an endpoint receives a QUIC packet without an ECT or CE codepoint in the IP packet header, it responds per {{processing-and-ack}} with an ACK frame without increasing any ECN counters.
 Similarly, if an endpoint does not have access to received ECN codepoints, it does not increase ECN counters.

 Coalesced packets (see {{packet-coalesce}}) mean that several packets can share the same IP header.
-ECN counters count each QUIC packet, not the enclosing IP packet or UDP datagram.
+The ECN counter for the ECN codepoint received in the associated IP header are incremented once for each QUIC packet, not per enclosing IP packet or UDP datagram.

 Each packet number space maintains separate acknowledgement state and separate ECN counters.
 For example, if one each of an Initial, 0-RTT, Handshake, and